Good coaching is far more about our ears than about our mouths. What makes listening such a rare, powerful tool in our quest to do better work?

 So, if coaching is about listening, can’t anyone with ears do it?
 On one level, the answer is yes.
-And our Coaching Approach Workshops work on the basis that every individual can learn to improve their listening skills in the workplace, resulting in big benefits for their own work and their organisation.
+And my Coaching Approach Workshops work on the basis that every individual can learn to improve their listening skills in the workplace, resulting in big benefits for their own work and their organisation.

 However, coaches are trained in listening in a number of specific and deep ways.
 Often, after a coaching meeting or call, a client will comment that they can now see a professional situation more clearly or that they are now certain of how to approach a complex issue.
 A client recently described that process to me as “almost electric.”
 That clarity means that clients feel motivated to act at work where previously they felt stuck.
 Rather than taking the credit for this increased clarity and commitment, a good coach will rightly point out that they did very little of the talking and that the new insights, solutions and motivation all came from the client.